Inclusivity & Diversity

-The Cal Poly San Luis Obispo International Center seeks to guide all students wishing to pursue an international experience during college.
-Students who are recipients of Deferred Action for Childhood Arrivals (DACA students) may be able to study abroad with Advance Parole.
+STUDY ABROAD & DACA: Deferred Action for Childhood ArrivalsThe Cal Poly San Luis Obispo International Center seeks to guide all students wishing to pursue an international experience during college.
+With the current status of DACA, USCIS is not currently accepting or approving advance parole requests from DACA recipients.
+Students who are recipients of Deferred Action for Childhood Arrivals (DACA students) in the past may have been able to study abroad with Advance Parole.

 “DACAmented” refers to someone who has successfully applied for DACA and is in possession of a federally-issued employment authorization card.
 Additionally, DACAmented individuals can apply for driver’s licenses in their respective states, a social security number for employment purposes, and for specific permission to leave and re-enter the United States for many employment, humanitarian and educational reasons, including potentially studying abroad on approved university programs, using a travel document known as Advance Parole.